Slackadays/Hajime/README.md

 to make a systemd service file.
 By default, the file created is called **start.service**.
 If you would like a different name (for example, if you are running multiple servers) change the setting in the file **hajime.conf**.
 Now enable it using

     sudo systemctl enable start
 to run Hajime on startup.
-Before rebooting, you must change the settings in **start.conf** and **hajime.conf**.
-Start.conf is the settings file for an individual server object.
+Before rebooting, you must change the settings in **server.conf** and **hajime.conf**.
+Server.conf is the settings file for an individual server object.
 This is done for future-proofing for future versions that may implement multithreading.
 Hajime.conf is the settings file for the main program.

 # Instructions: Compiling Your Own
 It's easy to compile Hajime.
 First, download the files in the **source** section.
 Then, run this command: